mstksg/inCode/copy/entries/io-monad-harmful.md

 Some side notes
 ---------------

-*   "State monad" and "Writer monad" and "Reader monad" are just as bad, and you know it.
+*   "State monad" and "Writer monad" and "Reader monad" are just as bad when abused, and you know it.
 Shame on you.

 *   A good time to use the "(something) monad" is when you are referring in particular to the monad instance or its monadic interface.